New York’s Indoor Allergen Law: What Landlords Need to Know

 - Controlling/Maintaining garbage areas

-- Depriving pests of basic necessities (e.g., food, water, shelter)
+- Depriving pests of basic necessities (ex. food, water, shelter)

-If you’re thinking of taking the DIY route, be aware that New York State law specifies that only a licensed professional can apply pesticides in a multi-family building.
+If you’re thinking of taking the DIY route, keep in mind that New York State law specifies that only a licensed professional can apply pesticides in a multi-family building.
 This means that landlords and property managers have two options:

 - Become certified as a commercial applicator